 From there, the developer will establish communications, connection, and mapping using the 3rd party system’s API, direct database connection, XML, or other methods to the staging table database.

-Custom-Built Application Programming Interface (API)
+IN-SYNCH Connector Application Programming Interface (API)

 For custom carts that offer an API, we can create a Sage 100 custom cart connector for a turnkey integration solution.
 This is where we perform both the IN-SYNCH integration of Sage 100 data, the staging tables setup, and the connection with the third-party solution API.